BIPOC Let's Talk

 Speaking with BIPOC staff in a confidential space can not only aid students to access support, gain perspectives, explore resources and options, and discuss how therapy might be beneficial, but also helps students to navigate higher education settings, provide mentorship support and build community connection.
 Please note that BIPOC Let’s Talk is not a substitute for counseling and does not constitute mental health treatment.

 This service is free and operated on a first-come, first-served basis.
 Pre-registration is not required.
 Stop by the SMC for in-person gatherings on Thursdays or attend online by accessing the zoom link (you will need to enter your PUNet ID first).
-We look forward to seeing you there!
+We look forward to seeing you!